cyril42e/ephemeris/README.md

 The timeline bubbles are in general to scale, but with exceptions as a maximum bound is applied in order to have a readable display for extreme cases, at higher latitudes (for instance in Paris around the summer solstice, there is no astronomical night, only a 4.5 hours astronomical twilight).

+#### Other data

+The phase correponds to the phase fraction, i.e. the percentage of the object that appears illuminated by the Sun.
+It is followed by an arrow that indicates whether it is increasing or decreasing.

+For rise and set events, the azimuth at which it happens is also shown, which is the clockwise angle from North (thus with 0° indicating North, and 90° indicating East).

+For peak elevation (i.e. transit), the reached elevation is also shown, which is the angle above the horizon.

 ## Technical explanations